brickfrog/justin.vc/content/posts/youtube-elfeed-mpv.md

 yt-dlp -f mp4 https://www.youtube.com/watch\?v\=jNQXAC9IVRw
 ```

-to simply download the file.

 </div>

 <div class="outline-2nil">

 ### elfeed {#elfeed}

-If you're familiar with emacs, you're probably familiar with elfeed.
+If you're familiar with emacs, you're probably familiar with [elfeed](<https://github.com/skeeto/elfeed>).
 The most
 popular (I think) feed reader for it.
+In addition to elfeed, I use
+[elfeed-org](<https://github.com/remyhonig/elfeed-org>) which allows you to store
+your feeds in a normal .org file, which makes things a lot less of a hassle.
 For example, I export my [blog
 roll](<https://justin.vc/elfeed>) and use that as a compendium of things to read.

 </div>